 The lead agency for this proposal has determined that it does not have a probable significant adverse impact on the environment.
-An environmental impact statement (EIS) is not required under RCW 43.21C.030 (2)(c).
+An environmental impact statement (EIS) is not required under RCW 43.21C.030(2)(c).
 This decision was made after review of a completed environmental checklist and other information on file with the lead agency.
 This information is available to the public on request.

-There is no comment period required for this DNS.

-This DNS is issued under 197-11-340(2); the lead agency will not act on this proposal for at least 15 days from the date of issuance, below.
-Written comments on the DNS must be submitted by 5:00 p.m.
-October 3, 2017.
+- O There is no comment period for this DNS. - ✓ This DNS is issued under WAC 197-11-340(2); the lead agency will not act on the proposal for 14 days from the date below.
+Comments must be submitted by September 28, 2020.